sakuraio/sakuraio-release-note/scm-lte-beta/firmware.md

 # Release Note of Firmware for SCM-LTE-Beta and SCM-LTE-01

+## v1.4.4 (2019-05-23)

+* Added the function to reset when communication is not possible.
+* Fixed command bounds check.

 ## v1.4.3 (2018-07-27)

 * Supports up to 100 file download ids.